-- Saving time: You won't have to dedicate huge amounts of time to managing your investments because you have experts on hand to all the heavy lifting for you.
+- Saving time.
+You won't have to dedicate huge amounts of time toward managing your investments because you have experts on hand to do all the heavy lifting for you.

-- Do more with your money: Using managed funds means that you can still invest even relatively small amounts of money in a range of assets, rather than settling for one asset due to lack of finances.
+- Do more with your money.
+Using managed funds means that you can still invest even relatively small amounts of money in a range of assets, rather than settling for a single asset due to a lack of finances.

 More guides on Finder

 Looking to jump on the AI bandwagon?
 Here's how you can invest in ChatGPT and its parent company OpenAI from Australia.

 Best performing stocks on the ASX in 2023 (Updated weekly)

 Looking for the best performing stocks in Australia?
 We update this list weekly.

 Cryptocurrency ETFs explained: A simple guide for investors (2023)

 If you’re looking for ways to gain exposure to Bitcoin and other digital currencies, cryptocurrency ETFs could be worth exploring.
 Find out what crypto ETFs are and how they work in this introductory guide.

 How to buy Gol Linhas Aereas Inteligentes SA ADR (GOL) shares in Australia